 Biometric Identification: False Sense of Security

 Biometrics have a few quirks of their own, too.
 For example, broad smiles showing teeth are banned for passport photos because smiling may distort other facial features that are considered essential for biometric identification.
-Facial recognition software may not adjust well for smiling subjects because the facial muscles, especially eyes, are different when you are smiling.
+The facial recognition software may not adjust well for smiling subjects because the facial muscles, especially eyes, are different when you are smiling.

 But the biggest consideration is that a biometric identity system is only going to be as good as the information that's put into it in the first place.
 In other words, your fingerprint won't tell anyone who you are, all it can do is keep you from using somebody else's identity once you are in that system.
 In fact, identity theft expert John Sileo said, "If we implement biometrics without doing our due diligence on protecting the identity, we are doomed to repeat history—and our thumbprint will become just another Social Security Number."